opennx/nx.server/README.md

 ## About

 OpenNX media asset management core.
-Complete rewrite of Nebula project.

-Early pre-alpha version - Only to be used in presence of developers.
+_Early pre-alpha version - Only to be used in presence of developers._

 ### New core features
 * EBUCore Compliant.
 * Simplified HTTPS-Based API
-* FIMS Support for 3rd party integration - when someone writes useable specs
+* FIMS Compliant
 * Multilanguage support for UI and metadata
-* Deployment and updates via Puppet
 * Hive-side seismic message queue for outsiders
 * Metadata tags aliases and grouping (genre for music and movies in one column)